keithclark/ZzFXM/tools/tracker/README.md

 # ZzFXM Tracker

-A [Svelte](https://svelte.dev/) application for composing music to use with the ZzFXM JavaScript music player.
+A [Svelte](https://svelte.dev/) web application for composing music to use with the ZzFXM JavaScript music player.

+The tracker is availble to use [online](https://keithclark.github.io/ZzFXM/tracker/).

 ![Screen shot of the ZzFXM tracker interface](screenshot.png)